-Computer Programming, simplified for children and young learners, inspiring creativity, promoting critical thinking, problem-solving and building future-readiness.
-Step-by-step curriculum based books that can be taught in school or at home.
+Computer Programming textbooks, simplified for children and young learners to inspire creativity, critical thinking and problem-solving abilities, usable in school or at home.

-Beyond coding, children will learn how to think creatively and critically, and acquire problem solving skills and experience
+Beyond coding, young learners will learn to think creatively and critically, acquire problem solving skills and develop hands-on coding skills

 We carefully explain core Computer Science concepts and principles that are foundational to an in-depth understanding of programming and software development, like Algorithms, Sequence, Events, Loops, Conditionals, DataTypes and more, in a way that children gain genuine understanding.

 The first language that we teach through the books is Scratch.
 It is free and works offline so you don’t need to worry about internet access, yet it is thorough enough to implement every concept or principle learnt.
 Learners create real projects.
 Eventually, we move on to coding in Python.

 Coding with Python

 After learning to code with block programming, we teach students to program with Python, one of the worlds most powerful programming languages which can be used for both web and desktop programming, and is the learning language for Artificial Intelligence, Machine Learning and Data Science.